This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-By leveraging the short-circuiting behavior of logical operators, we can exit the evaluation of subsequent folding expressions early, and shorter functions are more conducive to inlining.
+By utilizing the short-circuiting property of logical operators, we can exit the evaluation of subsequent folding expressions early, and shorter functions are more conducive to inlining.

-I agree with most points, but template error messages are definitely not easy to read.
-Compared to macros, isn’t it a case of the pot calling the kettle black?
-Or even worse.
-Producing hundreds or thousands of lines of error messages is something only C++ templates can do.
+I agree with everything else, but template error messages are clearly not easy to read!
+Compared to macros, isn’t it just a case of “fifty paces behind a hundred paces”?
+Perhaps even worse.
+Easily producing hundreds or thousands of lines of errors, I think only C++ templates can do that.

-This leads to the next question: why are C++ compilation error messages so long?
-And why are they sometimes so difficult to understand?
+This is the next problem to discuss: why are C++ compilation error messages so long?
+And sometimes very difficult to understand.

-Consider this simple example with just a few lines:
+Consider this simple example with only a few lines:

 struct A {};